JustinHuPrime/StackLang/README.md

 A stack-oriented programming language with an interpreter implemented in C++.
 This language is heavily inspired by the DrRacket xSL teaching languages and HP's RPL.

-# The Interpreter

-A StackLang interpreter has been implemented in C++, and can be found in this repository.

 ## Getting Started

-StackLang is built using the C++17 standard, and compiled using g++.
+A StackLang interpreter has been implemented in C++.
+This interpreter is built using the C++17 standard, and compiled using g++.
 However, this project should be able to be built on any system.
 The included makefile is set up to compile the interpreter on a Linux/Unix-like system using g++.

 ### Prerequisites